joomla/joomla-cms/.github/ISSUE_TEMPLATE/rfc.md

 ---
-name: Start an Request for Comment
+name: Start a Request for Comment
 about: Start an Request for Comment discussion

 ---